bixb922/crank-organ/doc-software/README.md

 Keep in mind that battery capacity is usually lower than what the battery manufacturer informs.
 For example a 5V battery pack impelemented internally with 3.3V lithium batteries shown as 10000 mAh might have 3.3*10 Wh and not 5*10 Wh.
 To have meaningful output with the battery indicator, you will have to calibrate the battery capacity configuration.

-If the browser looses the connection to the server, the symbol &#x1f494; will come up.
-This usually happens if the microcontroller is down or out of range of the cell phone.
+If the browser looses the connection to the server, the broken heart symbol &#x1f494; will come up.
+This usually happens if the microcontroller is turned off or out of range of the cell phone.

 ![page header - not connected](page_header_not_connected.jpg)